theobald-software/kb.theobald-software.github.io/content/_xtract-is/uploading-cats-data-by-using-xtract-is-bapi.md

 The RETURN table contains different types of messages, for example warning, information, error etc. If the input records do not have any errors, then the table CATSRECORDS_OUT will be populated with the same number of input records, otherwise it will not contain any entries. <br>

 {: .box-note }
-When we post records using this BAPI, it is to be noted that only records that do not contain errors are posted.
+**Note:** When we post records using this BAPI, it is to be noted that only records that do not contain errors are posted.
 If an error occurs during posting, none of the data – including records that do not contain errors – is posted.
 Therefeore it is advisable to include only a small number of records in each posting.

 For example, let us populate 10 entries to CATSRECORDS_IN and execute the BAPI.